How Professional Plumbing Became an Artform

 Sewer drains are another great example–they were created so that you can enjoy the sights and smells of your neighborhood without seeing and sniffing sewage.
 Also, consider your flowerbeds.

 Sure, you may have planted them, but it probably doesn’t rain enough on a daily basis to keep them alive.
-To keep your plants looking beautiful, you must water them with a hose or by sprinklers both of which were partially designed and made possible by plumbers.
+To keep your plants looking beautiful, you must water them with a hose or by sprinklers.
+These outdoor plumbing systems were partially designed and made possible by plumbers.

 Hopefully, if you’ve never thought of plumbing as art, you have had a change in perspective.
 Even if you didn’t change your perspective, being able to appreciate your surroundings, as well as the techniques, thoughts, and efforts that went into making them beautiful, can make you a happier person.